Meditation Is Not About “Emptying The Mind”

 5) Repeat daily, increasing the session duration slowly.

-Personally I have found tremendous benefits from a daily meditation practice.
+Personally I have found tremendous benefits from a daily 5 min mindfulness meditation practice.
 I grew up in a fairly tumultuous household and faced significant levels of trauma and abuse growing up.
 Meditation has helped me to come to terms with my past, as well as to deal with the mental health afflictions that such a childhood leaves you with.
+It was so good to learn that meditation is not about emptying the mind, it is more about learning to focus and allowing room and creating space for my thoughts and feelings, and learn not to be so automatically reactive.

 Specifically, mindfulness has helped me to identify and better deal with anxious and depressive thought patterns that (prior to meditating) significantly impacted my emotional states.
 In the past, I was a slave to my mental phenomena.
 Whey they arose, I would be unwillingly taken on an emotional journey.
 The ruminations of my mind were leading me, dictating how I was going to feel and how I would subsequently act.
 There was no break or “check” between my thoughts, emotions and actions.